Ishantgarg-web/DailyCodingProblems/README.md

 ## Introduction
-Here you will find Daily new coding problem and their solution in multiple languages
+Here you will find Daily new coding problem from GeeksForGeeks, Leetcode, InterviewBit, TechGig, HackerRank etc. and their solution in multiple languages

 ## How you can Help us